 A Satan Bug Connection?

-This is just a personal observation, but I think it brings light to John Sturges’ 1965 feature The Satan Bug.
-That doomsday thriller is about a pair of killer viruses developed by U.S. intelligence as potential weapons of mass destruction.
+This is just a personal observation, but I think it shines light on John Sturges’ 1965 feature The Satan Bug.
+That doomsday thriller concerns killer viruses developed by U.S. intelligence as potential weapons of mass destruction.
 The film presumes that such atrocious, dangerous bio agents were being created as part of military research, along with nerve agents, etc..
 The basic premise of Satan Bug aligns closely with Counterblast.
-A deadly contagion has been artificially created, and a villain or villains want to immunize themselves before setting the contagion loose, to survive and prevail while their enemies die like vermin.
-In Counterblast a nasty conspiracy of surviving Nazis intends to take over countries with their plague/antidote combo.
+A deadly contagion has been artificially created.
+Before setting the contagion loose, villains want to immunize themselves, so as to survive and prevail while everyone else dies en masse.
+In the Counterblast conspiracy, core surviving Nazis intend to take over entire countries with their plague/antidote combo.
 In John Sturges’ movie, a somewhat illogical madman has a crazy plan to rule the world or destroy it and be the only living person alive.

 The final Counterblast / Satan Bug connection is even more tenuous… maybe.
 When cut by ten minutes for its release in America, Counterblast was given a new ‘Satanic’ title, The Devil’s Plot.
 This would seem to be a good place for a Dana Carvey joke.

 Seeing the bookwormish Dr. Bruckner behave as a brilliant arch-villain goes against expectations — he certainly overturns the image of perverse concentration camp ‘doctors.’
 It’s quite a stretch for Mervyn Johns, especially in the scene where Bruckner declares his amorous intentions toward Tracy.
 But when he goes mad, shouting that he’s now all-powerful, Mervyn Johns is great — imagine Wally Cox throwing a hatred-tantrum like Claude Rains.
-Sci-fi has too many mad doctors that proclaim their omnipotence, just before a hero shoots them dead.
+Sci-fi has too many mad doctors that lamely proclaim their omnipotence, just in time for a hero to shoot them dead.
 But Bruckner’s threat has teeth.
 He’s bridge between comic book super-villains and modern terrorists in real life, with their overreaching super-crimes.

 ← In this film Beatty’s loverboy-scientist Paul Rankin is prevented from seeing Tracy because she’s too sick to receive visitors, just as with Ingrid Bergman in Hitchcock’s Notorious.
 Unlike Cary Grant, Paul meekly lets Bruckner’s maid push him around.